In our online business landscape, it’s easier than ever before to conduct competitive intelligence, research, and analysis.

-At the heart of that competitor’s SEO analysis process is keyword research.
+At the heart of the competitor’s SEO analysis process is keyword research.

-Not only should you check the keyword density of the content but it is vital to discover which exactly keywords your competitors are utilizing.
+Not only should you check the keyword density of the content but it is vital to discover which keywords your competitors are using.

-For the purpose, specialized SEO tools like SEMrush and Moz work the best.
-They can help you a lot in your competitive market research as show you which keywords your competition rank for and their percentage of organic and paid traffic.
+SEO tools show you the keywords your competitors rank for and the percentage of organic and paid traffic.

-Besides keyword research, you will want to check competitor backlink portfolio.
-Backlinks are of great importance as the healthy backlinks lead to a huge improvement of the site’s domain authority.
+Besides keyword research, you will want to check the competitor’s backlink portfolio.
+The high-quality backlinks lead to a huge improvement of the website’s domain authority.

 It is worth the efforts to target the same domains for quality backlinks.
 You can offer them guest posts or other values in exchange for the links.

-Competitive market research and intelligence lead to big win opportunities.
+Competitive intelligence leads to big win opportunities.
 It will give you insight into improving multiple aspects of your overall business results and digital marketing strategy.

-With the tremendous growth of the new software solutions and technology, marketers, and business owners have the great power to understand their competitors’ strategies easily and comprehensively enough.
+With the tremendous growth of the new digital reality, marketers, and business owners have many ways to collect data about their competitors’ strategies.

 Now that you’ve collected all this competitive information, you must decide how to use it successfully and strategically.

-You also have to realize that competitors are not your enemy.
+You also need to realize that competitors are not your enemy.
 Even if you are operating in the most competitive industry, don’t look at the negative side.

-See other products, customers, and websites as huge sources and arms to help you get better at your business.
+Think of other products, customers, and websites as ways to get better at your business.

-What is your strategy and technique for competitive market research and analysis in your industry?
+What are your ways to gather competitive intelligence in your industry?
 Share your thoughts with us.